Minnesota Month-to-Month Lease Agreement

 Minnesota landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Late Fee DisclosureMinnesota will only enforce late fees which are disclosed and agreed in the lease, including the amount of the fee and the timeline upon which fees are charged.
+• Late Fee DisclosureMinnesota will only enforce late fees which are disclosed and agreed in the lease.
+Disclosure must include the amount of the fee and the timeline upon which fees are charged.

-• Inspection and Condemnation Disclosure – Minnesota landlords must provide the tenant with a disclosure whenever the rental property has an outstanding health and safety inspection order with a citation issued.
+• Inspection and Condemnation Disclosure – Minnesota landlords must give a disclosure whenever the property has a citation about an outstanding health and safety inspection issue.

 • Financial Distress Disclosure – Minnesota landlords must disclose any pending foreclosure on rental property.

-• Covenant of Landlord and Tenant Not To Allow Illegal Activities – Minnesota landlords must provide a clause in all rental agreements outlining legal obligations the landlord and tenant have in common, namely, not to allow unlawful activities on the rental property.
+• Covenant of Landlord and Tenant Not To Allow Illegal Activities – Minnesota leases must contain a clause reminding the landlord and tenant they have a common duty not to allow unlawful activities on rental property.

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.